Lemmmy/jamROGUE/README.md

 Client is super cool and not poopy but the code is poopy

 ## Server
 Written in Node.js with ES2015 using Babel.
-Database is RethinkDB, webserver is Express.
+Database is MongoDB, webserver is Express.